foundriesio/docs/source/reference-manual/remote-access/wireguard.rst

     Creating systemd service factory-vpn-andy-corp.service
     Service is running.
 Logs can be viewed with: journalctl -fu factory-vpn-andy-corp.service

+You will create two tokens.
+Token 1, a short-lived token with ``devices:read-update`` to update factory.
+Token 2, long-term token with ``devices:read``.

 The daemon keeps track of connected devices by putting entries into ``/etc/hosts``.
 This is so they can be easily referenced from the server.